 - Thyme

-Having a party?
-Prep a bunch of these luminaries and place them throughout the patio, deck, and yard to add wonderful ambiance.
+- Having a party?
+Prep a bunch of these luminaries and place them throughout your outdoor space on the patio, deck, and in the yard to add wonderful ambiance.

 Let’s be honest…do they work?